College of Medicine MD Curriculum

 Links to Core Competencies/Educational Course Objectives: At the end of this elective, the student will be able to:

-1. Demonstrate and apply the knowledge of the pathophysiology of common problems seen in the neonate, particularly those of cardio‐respiratory nature in management of neonatal patients.
+1. Explain the pathophysiology of common problems seen in the neonate, particularly those of cardio‐respiratory nature in management of neonatal patients.
 (EPOs: MK-4)

 2. Analyze medical problems and use previously acquired knowledge to synthesize and appropriate differential diagnosis.
 (EPOs: MK-7, PC-6, PC-7)